d13co/d13.co/content/posts/birthday/index.md

 Faced with the Blinding Light of Duodecimalist Revelation, reformed Genesarians must take the painful journey of acknowledging their former folly.
 Surely Algorand never has, and never will, stall - and surely Algorand Inc would not turn on MainNet lights at 8PM on a Monday and then go home...
 What _were_ we thinking!

 Are you convinced?
 Let it be known by voting with your wallet.
 Do not worry, it is not expensive.
-It is on Algorand.

 <link href="style.css" rel="stylesheet" />